RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart2.md

 Now we are ready to implement the _CatalogEndpoint_.

-Start by creating the file by adding: _src/main/java/com/redhat/coolstore/service/CatalogEndpoint.java_
+Start by creating a new class called `CatalogEndpoint` in the `src/main/java/com/redhat/coolstore/service` package.

 Replace the contents with this code: